luipmesquita/Main-Project-of-Data-Analysis/README.md

 --- Work in Progress ---

 This project aims to show my skills on Data Analysis by using the famous Sakila database.
+I will use the Numpy, Matplotlib and Pandas Python libraries, as well as SQL to retrive data.

 In this project i will: